 PCA originally sold the preferred stock to J.P.
 Morgan Securities Inc. and BT Alex.
 Brown Incorporated, the initial purchasers, pursuant to the Purchase Agreement.
 The initial purchasers subsequently resold the preferred stock to qualified institutional buyers in reliance on Rule 144A under the Securities Act.
-As a condition to the Purchase Agreement, PCA, the guarantor subsidiaries and the initial purchasers entered into a preferred stock registration rights agreement in which PCA and the guarantor subsidiaries agreed to:
+As a condition to the

-- use all commercially reasonable efforts to file a registration statement registering the new preferred stock with the Securities and Exchange Commission within 60 days after the original issuance of the outstanding preferred stock; - (2) use all commercially reasonable efforts to have the registration statement relating to the new preferred stock declared effective by the Securities and Exchange Commission within 150 days after the original issuance of the outstanding preferred stock;
+Purchase Agreement, PCA, the guarantor subsidiaries and the initial purchasers entered into a preferred stock registration rights agreement, which is filed as Exhibit 4.5 to the registration statement of which this prospectus forms a part, in which PCA and the guarantor subsidiaries agreed to:

-- (3) unless the exchange offer would not be permitted by applicable law or Securities and Exchange Commission policy, use all commercially reasonable efforts to commence the exchange offer and use all commercially reasonable efforts to issue within 30 business days, or longer, if required by the federal securities laws, after the date on which the registration statement relating to the new preferred stock was declared effective by the Securities and Exchange Commission, new preferred stock in exchange for all outstanding preferred stock tendered prior to the expiration date; and - (4) if obligated to file a shelf registration statement, use all commercially reasonable efforts to file the shelf registration statement with the Securities and Exchange Commission within 60 days after such filing obligation arises, to cause the shelf registration statement to be declared effective by the Securities and Exchange Commission within 120 days after such obligation arises and to use commercially reasonable efforts to keep effective the shelf registration statement for at least two years after the original issuance of the preferred stock or such shorter period that will terminate when all securities covered by the shelf registration statement.
+- use all commercially reasonable efforts to file a registration statement registering the new preferred stock with the Securities and Exchange Commission within 60 days after the original issuance of the outstanding preferred stock; - (2) use all commercially reasonable efforts to have the registration statement relating to the new preferred stock declared effective by the Securities and Exchange Commission within 150 days after the original issuance of the outstanding preferred stock; - (3) unless the exchange offer would not be permitted by applicable law or Securities and Exchange Commission policy, use all commercially reasonable efforts to commence the exchange offer and use all commercially reasonable efforts to issue within 30 business days, or longer, if required by the federal securities laws, after the date on which the registration statement relating to the new preferred stock was declared effective by the Securities and Exchange Commission, new preferred stock in exchange for all outstanding preferred stock tendered prior to the expiration date; and - (4) if obligated to file a shelf registration statement, use all commercially reasonable efforts to file the shelf registration statement with the Securities and Exchange Commission within 60 days after such filing obligation arises, to cause the shelf registration statement to be declared effective by the Securities and Exchange Commission within 120 days after such obligation arises and to use commercially reasonable efforts to keep effective the shelf registration statement for at least two years after the original issuance of the preferred stock or such shorter period that will terminate when all securities covered by the shelf registration statement.